Chris-Delcuse/TI-Basic_OS-v3.10/CODE_OF_CONDUCT.md

 This repository is aimed at advanced users and is not intended as a tutorial.
 I will make sure to add advice, remarks, or tips.

 I do not plan any release as a finished product.

-In return, I expect you to respect the tee-time ☕️